How To Speed Up Your Android Phone [June 2020]

 Disable Unused System Apps

-But while we’re viewing that menu, it’s important to note a few other selections for sorting our apps.
-While our system apps list is sorted by alphabetical order (as we saw above in Google Play), you can also sort by both size and memory usage.
+While we’re viewing that menu, it’s important to note a few other selections for sorting our apps.
+Our system apps list is sorted by alphabetical order (as we saw above in Google Play), you can also sort by both size and memory usage.
 Sorting by size doesn’t matter too much for our current goal of speeding up your phone, but it’s good to know you can do this in the future if you’re looking to free up room on your device.

 Clear Your Cached Data